Elu-toasty/discord-bot-guide/source/docs/js/s1/node-dj.md

 # Installing Node | linux

-Before we can jump into the fun parts we must inatall the necessary technologies.
+Before we can jump into the fun parts we must install the necessary technologies.

 ### What is nodejs? | Linux nav

-> Node.js is an open source, cross-platform runtime environment for developing server-side and networking applications.
-Node.js applications are written in JavaScript, and can be run within the Node.js runtime on OS X, Microsoft Windows, and Linux.
+> Node.js is an open-source, cross-platform runtime environment for developing server-side and networking applications.
+Node.js applications are written in JavaScript and can be run within the Node.js runtime on OS X, Microsoft Windows, and Linux.
 >
 > Node.js also provides a rich library of various JavaScript modules which simplifies the development of web applications using Node.js to a great extent.